smythp/intro-command-line/sections/text-editors.md

 Plain text has two main properties in regard to rich text:

-""plain text is the underlying content stream to which formatting can be applied.
+"plain text is the underlying content stream to which formatting can be applied.
 Plain text is public, standardized, and universally readable."

 Plain text shows its cards-- if it's marked up, the markup will be human readable.
 Plain text can be moved between programs more fluidly and can respond to programmatic manipulations.
 Because it is not tied to a particular font or color or placement, plain text can be styled externally.